SegersIan/architecture-handbook/README.md

 > System software is a set of generalized programs that manage the resources of the computer, such as the central processing unit, communication links, and peripheral devices

-However, as you will read further about *Evolutionary Architecture* you might understand why I personally like to keep the following definitio.:
+However, as you will read further about *Evolutionary Architecture* you might understand why I personally like to keep the following definition.:

 > a group of body organs that together perform one or more vital functions